humandx/slate-automerge/README.md

+## Installation instructions

+`yarn install` - to install all dependencies
+`yarn start` - to run the webserver

+## How to use

+After starting the development server, go to `http://localhost:3000` where you will see various number of clients.
+When the "CURRENTLY LIVE SYNCING" banner is up, all changes to any client will be broadcasted to all other clients.
+When the "CURRENTLY OFFLINE" banner is up, no changes are send until the "sync" button is clicked.

+## Behind the scenes

+## Known issues:
+Copy-paste

+## Original README below

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>